ArantesJoao/yieldly/API_DOCUMENTATION.md

 - `accountId`: Required, BigInt as string
 - `from`: Required, YYYY-MM-DD format
 - `to`: Required, YYYY-MM-DD format
-- `increaseTypeId`: Optional, BigInt as string
+- `transactionTypeId`: Optional, BigInt as string

 **Response:**
 ```json